zitadel/zitadel/site/docs/angular/00-overview.md

 ### Setup

 This Integration guide shows you the recommended way on how to integrate **ZITADEL** into your Angular Application.
-It demonstrates how to add a user login to your application, your requirements are an active user on zitadel.ch.
+It demonstrates how to add a user login to your application and fetch some data from the user info endpoint.

 At the end you should be able to login as a user and read the user profile.

+> Note that our **ZITADEL Console** is also written in Angular an can therefore be used as an example.